 Thank You, Carrie Fisher, For Being The Kind of Princess That Didn’t Do the Dishes

 When I was a little girl, I didn’t want to be just any princess.
 I wanted to be Princess Leia.
+Never mind the fact she had no castle, nor any direct Disney lineage to speak of.
+Leia was a badass feminist intergalactic icon – a fact that I recognized at the age of two.

 This post may contain affiliate links.
 For more information, please see my disclosure page.